Secondary Legislation Scrutiny Committee

+The committee meets in private on a weekly basis when the House is sitting.
+Secondary legislation currently being considered by the committee is listed on their website.

 The committee adopted its current name on 15 May 2012 principally because of the addition of Public Bodies Orders under the Public Bodies Act 2011.

 Due to the number of additional instruments specifically related to Brexit, the committee expanded into two sub-committees from October 2018 until April 2019.

 Membership

-As of January 2023, the membership of the committee is:
+As of March 2025, the membership of the committee is: